gnuradio/pybombs/README.md

 A prefix is a directory into which packages are installed.

-The prefix may be `~/prefix` as in the example above, and typically, the prefix resides inside your home directory so you can modify or delete prefixes easily without admin access.
+The prefix may be `~/prefix`.
+Typically, the prefix resides inside your home directory so you can modify or delete prefixes easily without admin access.
 This is the recommended way of running PyBOMBS.
-It can also be `/usr/local/` for system-wide installation of packages.
 Any directory may be a prefix, but it is highly recommended to choose a dedicated directory for this purpose.

 Many developers have multiple prefixes.
 Instead if installing to `~/prefix`, a common way is to have multiple prefixes, e.g., `~/prefix/default_prefix`,